leonard67/AFDEN-Python-Workshop/README.md

 - Integrate textual analysis with empirical AccFin research, linking disclosure characteristics to firm fundamentals, market reactions, and regulatory outcomes.

+Our class will be based on the [4-1-Textual Analysis.ipynb](./4-1-Textual%20Analysis.ipynb) file.

 ## 5. Web Scraping

 In modern AccFin research, valuable data is often "locked" inside company websites, regulatory documents, and other websites.
 While numerical datasets (CRSP, Compustat, WRDS) are well-structured and easy to query, textual and legal disclosures frequently require researchers to gather data directly from the web.